The Peter Blazey Fellowship

 The Peter Blazey Fellowship was launched by the Hon.
 Justice Michael Kirby in May 2004.

 The Fellowship is awarded annually to writers in the non-fiction fields of biography, autobiography and life writing and is intended to further a work in progress.
 Applications will be judged on literary merit, and the winner will be supported in their work by a prize of approximately $15,000, and a one-month writer-in-residency at The Australia Centre.

-- The Fellowship is to be offered nationally and awarded annually.
-Applicants must either be an Australian citizen or have Australian residency
+- Applicants must either be an Australian citizen or have Australian residency.
+The Fellowship is to be offered nationally.

 - The purpose of the Fellowship is to further a work in progress in the non-fiction fields of autobiography, biography or life writing.
 The prize must not be used to provide a publishing subsidy.